FherStk/odoo-qms/README.md

 VSCode is recommended to perform any kind of modifications, using the Microsoft's SSH plugin for remote developing.

 #### Installing the module using the CLI interface
-The process must be stopped before any command execution.
+The process must be stopped -before any command execution.

 `sudo service odoo stop && sudo -u odoo bash -c 'odoo -d <bbdd> -i qms --stop-after-init -c /etc/odoo/odoo.conf' && sudo service odoo start`